An insightful interview with South Africa’s rising DJ Dwson

 You’ve said that festivals have been important to breaking down boundaries, how has the scene there developed over the years?

 It’s gotten better.
-People are more welcoming now, there’s parties with a lot of different ethnicities.
-Also the atmosphere is better than it was.
+People are more welcoming now, there are parties with a lot of different ethnicities.
+Also, the atmosphere is better than it was.
 The festivals play a role in having that atmosphere.
 Everyone’s in a better space and coming together.
 It’s definitely giving us all hope, if we continue this way it’s gonna be a beautiful space.
 We might just end up being like Berlin.
 We could if we keep on improving like we are.
 Music is playing a massive role, that’s why I’m so for the festivals.
 Their impact is on a much larger scale than the clubs, the energy, the weather, you’re outside and everyone’s on a different wavelength.
 The line-ups are so diverse and that’s a beautiful thing also, everyone’s feeding off each other.
 It’s really good to see a lot of ethnicities coming together.